Large Stock Available

 Speaking of additional security measures, installing driveway bollards are by far the most effective one.
 Your car is one of the most expensive purchases you’ll ever make, but driveway bollards like lift-out or telescopic options require only minimal investment to give you long-term security benefits.
 They’re a fantastic visual deterrent, and they present an imposing obstacle for thieves to overcome if they want to get your car out of the driveway.
 When it comes to security measures to protect your car, you can’t get more reliable than a solid set of driveway bollards.

 We’ve got a huge range of these for you to choose from right here at Bollard Security, with a range of bollard types and colours to best suit your property.
-If you’re already considering installing a set of bollards, you might like to know that we recently published a post about how to properly choose the best ones.
-Alternatively, our experts are always happy to advise – just give us a call on 01756 363 196, and we’ll be happy to see how we can help!
+If you’re already considering installing a set of bollards or parking posts, you might like to know that we recently published a post about how to properly choose the best ones.
+Alternatively, our experts are always happy to advise – just give us a call on 01535 509001, and we’ll be happy to see how we can help!